L4ser-Security-Labs/onionhookblog/_posts/2024-07-09-plastic-sharks.md

 ![PlasticSharks Listings](https://i.postimg.cc/YCb7vvsb/plasticsharksdata.png "PlasticSharks Listings")

 Once a user selects the desired data, they go to the cart where they confirm they want to check out or update the cart.
-Upon checkout, the user is provided with a checkout form to be filled out and get a unique bitcoin address to send the funds.
-The user is then provided with a tracking number that is used to track order.
+Upon checkout, the user is provided with a checkout form to be filled out and gets a unique Bitcoin address to send the funds.
+The user is then provided with a tracking number that is used to track the order.

 ![PlasticSharks Checkout](https://i.postimg.cc/7YN8RCww/plasticsharkscheckout.png "PlasticSharks Checkout")

-The site provides a “How to Guide” on how to safely cashout and provides a very easy to use and user-friendly sales site.
+The site provides a “How to Guide” on how to safely cash out and provides a very easy-to-use and user-friendly sales site.

 ## Reputation
 The site offers a tracking service for packages once orders are made.
-This give the client the sense of satisfaction being able to track and know where the products are at any time using the order number provided during purchase.
+This gives the client the sense of satisfaction of being able to track and know where the products are at any time using the order number provided during purchase.
 The site claims orders are to be received within 7 working days in any country in the world.

 ![PlasticSharks Comment](https://i.postimg.cc/Njh9dzsW/plasticsharkscomment1.png "PlasticSharks Comment")

-This site begun operation on 1st January 2024 and has a total of 303 reviews posted on the site.
+This site began operation on 1st January 2024 and has a total of 303 reviews posted on the site.

 ![PlasticSharks Comment](https://i.postimg.cc/rsBmYDkS/plasticsharkscomment2.png "PlasticSharks Comment")

 Many of the comments are positive, which could mean **the reviews posted are fake.**

 ## More Images
-See some more images of some more of the site below:
+See some more images of the sites below:

 ![PlasticSharks Landing](https://i.postimg.cc/QtBKRCBq/plasticsharks.png "PlasticSharks Landing")